 Nest Collection (ongoing) is part of The Artangel Collection.
-It was initially presented at the Towner Art Gallery in Eastbourne in spring of 2018, before being exhibited at the Leeds art Gallery in Leeds.
+Since its initial presentation at the Towner Art Gallery in Eastbourne, it has been exhibited at Leeds Art Gallery, CAST, Cornwall and Inverleith House, Edinburgh

 We have long rejoiced at birds building nests in unusual places.
 We love the robin rearing chicks in an old teapot, a hen blackbird sitting tightly on a nest tucked above the stop bulb on a traffic light: these are nests that gesture towards hope, as birds use our things for their own ends, making our technologies redundant, slowed down, static, full of meaning that is no longer entirely our own.
 But that is what nests are.
 Their meaning is always woven from things that are partly bird and partly human, and as the cup or wall of a nest is raised, it raises, too, questions about our own lives. – Helen Macdonald, The Guardian, 9 September 2017